 5. Manage your own debt levels

-Christian Oey is founder and CEO of www.Nobankruptcy.com.au
+Christian Oey is the founder and CEO of www.Nobankruptcy.com.au